mikaelmattsson/mikaelmattsson.github.io/_posts/2015-01-26-speedup-yosemite-wifi.md

 {% endhighlight %}

+Note that if you restart your computer this will go back to default and you will have to turn it off again.

 If you later on realize that you are in need of using any of the services you just turned off.
 You can easily replace `down` with `up` and then its turned on again.

 {% highlight bash %}